ImperialCollegeLondon/introductory_grad_school_git_course/_episodes/l1-02-committing-history.md

 > Ultimately, you can simply create a separate branch called `main` and use that one as
 > your default branch rather than `master`, which you can then delete.
 >
-> We will use `main` as the default branch name throught the workshop.
-Branches will be
+> We will use `main` as the default branch name throughout the workshop.
+Branches will
-> covered in detail in Intermediate Git and GitHub for Effective Collaboration.
+> be covered in detail in [our intermediate Git course](https://imperialcollegelondon.github.io/intermediate_grad_school_git_course/).
 {: .callout}

 ## Creating The First Snapshot